 - In the 2001 Copa América tournament, Colombia set a record of not just being undefeated but not conceding any goal and winning each and every match.

-- The 2016 tournament was hosted in the United States, the first time it was held outside of South America.
+- The 2016 tournament was hosted in the United States, the first time the tournament was held outside of South America.
+USA host the 2024 event too.

 - There is a female version of the Copa América - the Copa América Femenina.